7 Health Benefits of Coffee – Facts About Coffee You Probably Didn’t Know

 Coffee enhances alertness and memory.
 It boosts mood, energy and productivity, but only in short-term memory.

 I’m going to pause writing this and go get myself a coffee right now since it can help you learn and remember.

 7. Coffee Helps You Lose Weight

-Coffee boosts of energy for exercise, helping you with the intensity of your exercise.
+Coffee boosts energy levels for exercise, helping you with the intensity of your exercise.
 The more muscle you build, the lower body fat you’ll have since muscle burns more calories than fat, even when at rest.

 Bonus: Coffee Cocktail

-Make sure you watch the end of the video for the for a coffee cocktail that looks oh so delicious.
+Make sure you watch the end of the video for a coffee cocktail that looks oh so delicious.

 I would recommend cold brewing your coffee instead of making it and letting it cool like the video suggests.
 It’s so much more delicious when it’s cold-brewed.